 Due Diligence Guides, Checklists, Forms and More

-The IT Due Diligence Guide is available on a dedicated website https://www.itduediligenceguide.com.
+This IT Due Diligence Guide is available on a dedicated website https://www.itduediligenceguide.com.
 The Guide comes in a zip file accompanied by a useful set of templates.
 These comprise the Guide (PDF) and Excel checklists for many of the due diligence areas.
 It also includes Word documents, including a comprehensive checklist to manage the overall process, a detailed report form and a template for integration planning.
 As a Black Duck blog reader, you qualify for 25% off with this (easy to remember) discount code: BLACKDUCK.
 Having been involved in M&A myself, give me half a day and I could assemble a decent due diligence check list.
-But I wouldn’t; I’d start with the IT Due Diligence Guide.
+But I wouldn’t; I’d start with the Due Diligence Guide.